talon-one/talon_one.js/docs/ManagementApi.md

 Export customer loyalty balance to CSV

-⚠️ Deprecation notice: Support for requests to this endpoint will end soon.
 To export customer loyalty balances to CSV, use the [Export customer loyalty balances to CSV](/management-api#tag/Loyalty/operation/exportLoyaltyBalances) endpoint.
-Download a CSV file containing the balance of each customer in the loyalty program.  **Tip:** If the exported CSV file is too large to view, you can [split it into multiple files](https://www.makeuseof.com/tag/how-to-split-a-huge-csv-excel-workbook-into-seperate-files/).
+Download a CSV file containing the balance of each customer in the loyalty program.  &gt; [!tip] If the exported CSV file is too large to view, you can &gt; [split it into multiple files](https://www.google.com/search?q&#x3D;split+CSV+into+multiple+files).

 ### Example